Aireon

-Aireon is an American company based in McLean, Virginia.
-Founded in 2011, it manufactures, deploys, and operates a global aircraft tracking and surveillance system utilizing satellite-based receivers to monitor the existing ADS-B transmissions of aircraft, for global air traffic surveillance.
+Aireon is an American aviation surveillance and data company based in McLean, Virginia, and a wholly owned subsidiary of Iridium Communications.
+It operates a global space-based ADS-B system that receives aircraft position broadcasts using payloads hosted on the Iridium satellite constellation.
+Formed by Iridium in 2011, Aireon subsequently received investments from five national air navigation service providers.
+Its surveillance system began operations in 2019, and Iridium acquired the remaining equity in the company in 2026.

 History

-Aireon was launched in 2011 as a joint venture between satellite communications company Iridium Communications Inc, Nav Canada, NATS, ENAV, Naviair and the Irish Aviation Authority to work on a surveillance system to track aircraft around the globe, beyond the range of ground-based radar and ADS-B receivers, in real time.
-Nav Canada invested $150 million to acquire a 51% stake in the project.
+Iridium Communications formed Aireon in 2011 to develop and market a space-based ADS-B air traffic surveillance service.
+Aireon was initially a wholly owned subsidiary of Iridium.
+In November 2012, Nav Canada made its first equity investment in the company under an agreement allowing it to acquire a controlling interest.
+ENAV, Naviair, the Irish Aviation Authority and NATS later became investors.

-In September 2016, Aireon launched a partnership with FlightAware to provide space-based ADS-B to airlines and other aircraft operators with Qatar Airways as the launch customer.
+In September 2016, Aireon launched a partnership with FlightAware to provide space-based ADS-B data to airlines and other aircraft operators, with Qatar Airways as the launch customer.

-In January 2017, Aireon launched and deployed its first ADS-B payloads on Iridium Next satellites.
-Seven launches followed the first launch.
-The eighth and final launch in January 2019 completed the satellite 'constellation' and put the total in-orbit Aireon payloads at 75 (66 operational payloads and 9 spares).
+In January 2017, Aireon launched and deployed its first ADS-B payloads on Iridium NEXT satellites.
+Seven launches followed.
+The eighth and final launch in January 2019 completed the constellation and brought the total number of Aireon payloads in orbit to 75, consisting of 66 operational payloads and nine spares.

-National ANSPs including Nav Canada, UK NATS, ENAV, IAA, AAI, Naviair, Isavia, CAAS of Singapore, ATNS of South Africa, DC-ANSP, ASECNA, Seychelles (SCAA), COCESNA Honduras and PNG of Papua New Guinea have signed a Data Services Agreement with Aireon.
+On April 2, 2019, Aireon announced the launch of its satellite-based air traffic control surveillance system, providing continuous tracking of ADS-B-equipped aircraft over oceans and other areas outside the coverage of terrestrial surveillance systems.
+In June 2019, the European Union Aviation Safety Agency certified Aireon to provide surveillance services in support of aircraft separation.

+In May 2026, Iridium agreed to acquire the approximately 61% of Aireon that it did not already own for about $367 million and to assume approximately $155 million of Aireon's debt.
+At the time the transaction was announced, Aireon's system was tracking an average of about 190,000 flights per day.
+Iridium completed the acquisition on July 2, 2026, making Aireon a wholly owned subsidiary.

 Technology

 ADS-B-equipped aircraft transmit short data packets containing identification, position and other information.
 The system was intended to be used with ground-based receivers.
-Through its receivers in space, Aireon monitors these transmissions, providing coverage where there is no ground infrastructure, relaying signals from all ADS-B equipped aircraft to controllers.
+Through its receivers in space, Aireon monitors these transmissions, providing coverage where there is no ground infrastructure and relaying signals from ADS-B-equipped aircraft to air traffic controllers.

-Iridium Communications hosts the Aireon payloads on its constellation of Iridium NEXT low-orbiting communication satellites.
+The Aireon receiver payloads are hosted on the Iridium NEXT low-Earth-orbit satellite constellation.

-Aireon's receiver data is also processed by FlightAware which has partnered with Aireon to provide data to airlines, other aircraft operators and the public.
+Aireon's receiver data are also processed by FlightAware, which has partnered with Aireon to provide data to airlines, other aircraft operators and the public.

 Aireon's ICAO designator is AEN.